mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-orm-attributes.markdown

 title: sqlalchemy.orm attributes Example Code
 category: page
 slug: sqlalchemy-orm-attributes-examples
-sortorder: 500031050
+sortorder: 500031057
 toc: False
 sidebartitle: sqlalchemy.orm attributes
-meta: Python example code for the attributes callable from the sqlalchemy.orm module of the SQLAlchemy project.
+meta: Python example code that shows how to use the attributes callable from the sqlalchemy.orm module of the SQLAlchemy project.

 attributes is a callable within the sqlalchemy.orm module of the SQLAlchemy project.